 ADD and ADHD for children, adolescents and adults: ADHD is a strong specialty area of mine, in terms of accurate diagnosis and medication management for children, adolescents and Adults.
 New research demonstrates that an adult can have ADHD even if they did not have it as a child or adolescent.
 Conversely, some children may not have ADHD as an adult.
-This is a fast changing field within psychiatry in terms of research.

 Depression, Anxiety and Bipolar/Mood Disorders: These disorders are often under -diagnosed or mis-diagnosed.
 They are also often under-treated.
 Research continually shows that the best outcomes occur with both medication management and counseling rather than medications alone or counseling alone.
 I work with patients to utilize both Western and Eastern modalities for these disorders at the level that the patient feels comfortable.
 Depression is impacting the elder population with increasing frequency and is often correlated with underlying sleep and health issues as well as a lack of familial and social support.
 Anxiety and depression are often experienced by a patient diagnosed with cancer or any other life-threatening disease and with any chronic disease process.
 Stress management has been proven to play a key role in keeping our mind and body healthy by relieving all forms of anxiety and enabling one to get a good night's sleep that feels restorative.